theilr/gimp-frastructure/README.md

 NOTE: If your image width-to-length ratio is too small, funny things might happen.

-ANOTHER NOTE: The seams at the inflection points, where the curvature changes direction (this occurs along the horizontal center line of the image), are not always smooth.
+ANOTHER NOTE: The figure is produced from 180-degree chunks, and the seams between these chunks, especially at the inflection points, where the curvature changes direction, are not always smooth.
+This occurs along the horizontal center line of the image.

 FURTHER NOTE: Since the result is four distinct layers (five, including the background) with an 180 degree rainbow (or smile) on each layer,